jackneonatom/ECSE3038_lab5/README.md

 The code was created to demonstrate the integration of Arduino with WiFi connectivity, HTTP requests, JSON parsing, and the display of retrieved data on an I2C LCD.
 It serves as a practical example for IoT projects, data visualization applications, and educational purposes, showcasing how to fetch, process, and display data from a web API.

 Riddle:
 Why did the scarecrow win an award?
-Because he was outstanding in his field!